 Note: All estimates are regression-adjusted as discussed in Appendix Section A.3.
-The full sample columns are blank for survey-measured outcomes as they are not available for the full sample.
+The Full Sample columns are blank for survey-measured outcomes as they are not available for the full sample.

-Statistical significance levels for exploratory (and auxiliary) outcomes are based on two-tailed tests.
-For confirmatory and secondary outcomes, statistical significance levels are based on one-tailed t-tests tests of positive differences between research groups for positive outcomes and negative differences for negative outcomes (such as student debt).
-Statistical significance levels are summarized as follows:
+Statistical significance levels for secondary outcomes are based on one-tailed t-tests tests of positive differences between research groups for positive outcomes and negative differences for negative outcomes (such as student debt).
+Statistical significance levels for exploratory outcomes are based on two-tailed t-tests of differences.
+They are summarized as follows: \\\ 1 percent level; \\ 5 percent level; \ 10 percent level

-\\\ 1 percent level; \\ 5 percent level; \ 10 percent level.
+We did not formally test the differences between the alternative estimates, but given that the survey respondents constitute a very large subset (74 percent) of all study participants, many of the differences would be statistically significant.
+For several follow-up administrative variables, there is weak evidence of bias in estimated impacts based on the unweighted respondent sample.
+Generally, that bias does not change substantive conclusions, but there is one case that crosses the threshold of statistical significance.
+The estimated impact on earnings in Q9 for the full sample is positive but not statistically significant (\$164), whereas for the unweighted respondent sample the estimated impact is larger and significant (\$369); the survey nonresponse weights reduce the impact estimate slightly (\$349).

-While we did not formally test the differences between the alternative estimates, given that the survey respondents constitute a very large subset of all participants, many of the differences would be statistically significant.
-For the NDNH- and NSC-measured outcomes, the estimated impacts based on the full sample and on the unweighted survey respondent sample are remarkably consistent, indicating very little evidence of nonresponse bias.
-However, there was strong positive bias in the estimated program impacts on earnings and educational progress at another PACE site (Judkins et al., forthcoming) that led us to conclude that current earnings and educational progress are related to nonresponse propensity in different ways on the treatment and control groups at that site.
-Given the centrality of earnings and educational progress in the logic models for how PACE programs would affect a wide variety of life outcomes measured in c Six-item scale tapping self-assessed access to career supports; response categories range from 1=no to 2=yes.
+If we were evaluating WTA Connect as a stand-alone program (rather than one of nine in the PACE project), we might have decided not to use weights.
+However, there was strong positive bias in the estimated program impacts on earnings and educational progress at another PACE site (Judkins et al. 2020) that led us to conclude that current earnings and educational progress are related to nonresponse propensity in different ways on the treatment and control groups at that site.
+Given the centrality of earnings and educational progress in the logic models for how PACE programs would affect a wide variety of life outcomes measured in the survey, this relationship clearly implies some survey nonresponse adjustment was required for that site.
+Out of an abundance of caution, we then applied nonresponse adjustment at all sites.